Glossary - Ingredients

 What is tuna?

-Tuna is a large, migratory fish measuring approximately 1-3 m in length, primarily eaten as sashimi or sushi.
+Tuna / maguro (まぐろ in Japanese) is a large, migratory fish measuring approximately 1-3 m in length, primarily eaten as sashimi or sushi.
 There are a number of different tuna species, the main ones consumed by people are Pacific bluefin tuna (kuromaguro), southern bluefin tuna (minami maguro), yellowfin tuna (kihada), bigeye tuna (mebachi), and albacore (binnaga).
 Though usually eaten fresh and uncooked, there are also many ways of cooking tuna such as grilled with salt, broiled in sweet teriyaki sauce, simmered in soups, or cubed and stewed.

 Raw tuna / maguro, popularly eaten as sushi, have various names depending on the area of the fish: